Which Diet Is The Most Effective In Weight Loss?

 • Fruits and vegetables are recommended

-• Shopping is made easier with a detailed shopping list
+• Shopping is made more accessible with a detailed shopping list

 • Fewer calories counting